-As part of our GMP processes, specification sheets, or spec sheets, are created, maintained and updated for all single raw materials, mixtures, capsules, tablets, softgels and liquid products.
-These spec sheets provide us with specific information regarding the product so we know exactly what specifciations need to be met.
-Quality Control utilizes the spec sheets to know what tests should be performed on lab samples and also to determine whether or not those ingredients or products are acceptable and can be released for sale.
-Our Nutritionists also access the spec sheets in order to provide information to consumers.
+As part of our GMP processes, specification sheets (spec sheets) are created, maintained, and updated for all single raw materials, mixtures, capsules, tablets, softgels, and liquid products.
+These spec sheets provide us with specific information regarding the product, so we know exactly what specifications need to be met.
+Quality Control (QC) uses spec sheets to know what tests to perform on lab samples and also to determine whether or not those ingredients/products are acceptable to be released for sale.
+Our nutritionists also access the spec sheets in order to provide information to consumers.

 How is the information collected?

 Quality Assurance (QA) creates the spec sheets with the information that is gathered from our Research & Development (R&D) department, scientific studies, vendor information, and historical data.
 When a spec sheet is created for new material, we research background information about the composition of the material, as well as testing methods and standards.
 QA uses this information, along with the results that QC has documented, to create the data that results in the spec sheet.